Sage-Bionetworks/iAtlas-infra/README.md

 ## Design

-These resources are created by sceptre: config/common includes the vpc and network attachments for the project config/staging launches an aurora postgresql resource, gitlab runner instance, and kms key config/prod launches another aurora postgresql resource, gitlab runner instance, and kms key
+These resources are created by sceptre: config/common includes the vpc and network attachments for the project.
+Also launches the GitLab runner instance. config/staging launches an aurora postgresql resource, kms key, and the api app for the staging environment. config/prod launches an aurora postgresql resource, kms key, and the api app for the production environment.

 ![alt text][architecture]